0

 • Relies on a small SNP panel with no polygenic risk scoring (PRS), limiting predictive power

-• Recommendations are broad and generic, often applicable to anyone regardless of genetics
+• Recommendations are broad and generic, often applicable to anyone regardless of genetic makeup

-• No integration with lab results, symptoms, or other health data (no multi-omics)
+• No integration with lab tests, symptoms, or other health data (no multi-omics)

 • No published, peer-reviewed validation studies to confirm accuracy or clinical relevance